johnwcowan/r7rs-spec/spec/r7rs.md

 within the scope of that binding, evaluates the clauses as if they were the clauses of a cond expression.
 That implicit cond expression is evaluated with the continuation and dynamic environment of the guard expression.
-If every cond clause's test evaluates to \#f and there is no else clause, then raise-continuable is invoked on the raised object within the dynamic environment of the original call to raise or raise-continuable, except that the current exception handler is that of
+If every cond clause’s test evaluates to #f and there is no else clause, then raise-continuable is invoked on the raised object within the dynamic environment of the original call to raise or raise-continuable, except that the current exception handler is that of